withastro/docs/TRANSLATING.md

 #### Minimum quality standards

-We are only able to maintain multiple translations thanks to our amazing team of volunteers.
-Therefore, we may close PRs that don't meet our minimum quality standards, as we don't have enough bandwidth to handle them.
+We are only able to maintain multiple translations of the docs thanks to our amazing team of volunteers, who are prepared to spot typos and fix the occasional grammatical error.
+Translations requiring significant editing cannot be accepted and therefore, we may close PRs that don't meet our minimum quality standards.

-Besides expecting translators to be Astro users, all translations should be close to a native speaker's grammar level and well adapted, without big changes to the meaning and structure of a page.
-This ensures reviewers will only have to make small (if any) suggestions to a translation before merging, making our current workflow sustainable.
+We do expect translators to be Astro users, so that they are familiar with Astro terms and concepts.
+Translations should be faithful representations of the English text, at a native speaker's grammar level, without changes to the meaning and structure of a page.
+Changes to content are only made in the English documentation, and translations that attempt to "improve" the documentation will not be accepted.
+(If you believe there is a problem with the English documentation, then please create a GitHub Issue so it can be addressed in the English docs.)
+This ensures translation reviewers will only have to make small (if any) suggestions to a translation before merging, making our current workflow sustainable.

 ### How can I find out what needs to be reviewed/translated?